-Here is a good example of three reviews for a paper from a class of mine.
-In GEO0350, our assignments are shorter and problem-set based, so the reviews will be a bit more quantitative, but this example is still a useful guide.
+Here is a good example of three reviews for a paper from a class of mine, but this example is still a useful guide.
 Note their length, level of detail, breakdown of scientific vs. presentation issues, and specific suggestions for how to fix things.
 Also, notice that they are not free from typos, spelling errors, etc.